 Make sure that your surgery aligns with other aspects of your life.
 You will need to take off time from work, so you may want to consider using some vacation days.
-Additionally, during your recovery you won’t be able to lift anything over a few pounds, so you will need some extra help around the house, especially if you have pets or small children.
+Additionally, you will need to avoid lifting anything over a few pounds during your recovery, so you will need some extra help around the house, especially if you have pets or small children.
 Giving yourself ample time to heal is essential to achieving your aesthetic goals.
 Overexerting yourself too soon may affect your results.

 I review additional factors to consider when having breast augmentation in a separate blog post.
 Check out our online photo gallery of real breast augmentation patient results.
 If you want to discuss your breast augmentation options, I encourage you to request a consultation online or call our office at (916) 929-1833.